OpenSourceEconomics/epp_topics/src/epp_topics/pandas/creating_variables/screencast/script.md

 # Script: Creating variables

+## Intro

+- By creating variables we mean applying transformations to existing columns in a DataFrame

+Outline:

+- Using numpy math functions
+- Arithmetic with Series
+- Recoding values
+- Vectorized if conditions
+- When is it okay to loop?

 ## Arithmetic with Series:

 About the last bullet point: I have observed that people store even intermediate series